Mo Turner

-Mauree Nivek Rajah Salima Turner (born 1992 or 1993) is an American politician and community organizer.
+Mo Turner (born 1992 or 1993) is an American politician and community organizer.
 A member of the Democratic Party, they served as a member of the Oklahoma House of Representatives from 2021 to 2024.
+(Note: Turner is non-binary and uses they/them pronouns.)
 Turner is the first publicly non-binary U.S. state lawmaker and the first Muslim member of the Oklahoma Legislature.

-Raised in Ardmore, Oklahoma, in an interfaith Muslim and Baptist household, Turner graduated from Ardmore High School and Oklahoma State University.
-They previously served as a board member of the Council on American–Islamic Relations and led criminal justice reform initiatives with the American Civil Liberties Union.

 Early life

 Turner is from Ardmore, Oklahoma and a graduate of Ardmore High School.
 They are a Muslim, raised in an interfaith Baptist and Muslim household.
 Their family received public assistance from the Supplemental Nutrition Assistance Program, and their father spent time in prison.
 Turner later graduated from Oklahoma State University.

 Community organizing

 Turner was a board member of the Council on American–Islamic Relations and led the "Campaigning for Smart Justice" criminal justice reform initiative of the American Civil Liberties Union.
 In 2022, Turner joined the board of GLSEN, an LGBTQ+ students' rights organization.